zanedr/number-guesser/README.md

 Please see our extensive troubleshooting section should problems arise.

-Years of intensive research and a budget reaching in the billions of dollars have made it possible for you, the user, to enjoy the childlike glee of guessing numbers with virtually no prior experience.
+Years of intensive research and a budget reaching into the billions of dollars have made it possible for you, the user, to enjoy the childlike glee of guessing numbers with virtually no prior experience.